Baaya: Aspire Zone

-Key locations in the district are mainly located in the Aspire Zone which runs along Al Waab Street, including the Doha Sports City, home to many of the venues of the 2006 Asian Games, Qatar's tallest structure, Aspire Tower and Qatar's largest stadium, Khalifa Stadium, as well as one of Qatar's most popular malls, Villagio Mall, themed after the Italian city of Venice.
+Key locations in the district are mainly located in the Aspire Zone which runs along Al Waab Street, including the Doha Sports City, home to many of the venues of the 2006 Asian Games, Qatar's former tallest structure, Aspire Tower and Qatar's largest stadium, Khalifa Stadium, as well as one of Qatar's most popular malls, Villagio Mall, themed after the Italian city of Venice.
 Aspetar, a specialized orthopaedic and sports medicine hospital, is also based in the Aspire Zone.
 The Aspire Park is a popular attraction found on Al Waab Street.

 Roughly half of the district's overall area is occupied by the Aspire Zone.

 Transport

 Road

 The two most important roads which run through the district are Al Waab Street, which is the commercial center and which hosts the Aspire Zone, and Al Furousiya Street, which provides connectivity between the southern and northern districts of Al Rayyan.

 Five bus stations have been placed within the district.
 Mowasalat is one of the official transport companies of Qatar and serves the community through its operation of public bus routes.